pub struct Vector<K: Scalar> {

 pub fn angle_cos(u: &Vector<K>, v: &Vector<K>) -> f32

-Calculates the cosine of the angle between two Vector
+Calculates the cosine of the angle between two Vectors, u and v.

 This function computes the cosine of the angle θ using the formula: